ShreyaKhare/is21ss_challenge_indic_asr_baseline_recipe/is21-subtask1-kaldi/README.md

 Before running the `run.sh` script, ensure that all the audio files (of all the 6 languages) are at **8kHz**.

-Navigate to `kaldi/egs/is21-subtask1-kaldi/s5` folder, and then run:
+To execute the `run.sh` script, navigate to `kaldi/egs/is21-subtask1-kaldi/s5` folder, and then run:
 ```bash
 ./run.sh
 ```
 to run the baseline.
 If you want to change the values of the bash variable (`nj`) defined before the line `. utils/parse_options.sh` in the `run.sh` script, you can directly modify its value within the script.

+The baseline results have been included for reference along with the recipe and can be found at  `is21-subtask1-kaldi/s5/Multilingual_WER.txt`